realJohnAdex/API-Development-and-Documentation-project/API_reference.md

 }
 ```

-- Returns: any array of questions, a number of totalQuestions that met the search term, the current category string and success boolean.
+- Returns: any array of questions, and total number of questions that met the search phrase, current category string, and 'success' boolean.

 ```json
 {